-One caveat to keep in mind when assisting programs is that not all screening equipment used with newborns is equally well designed to screen infants and toddlers in early childhood environments.
+Not all OAE equipment used with newborns is equally well designed to screen infants and toddlers in early childhood environments.
 In addition to overall cost of the equipment and associated disposables, key elements in equipment selection include:

 - The capacity to screen quickly in settings where there is a modest amount of ambient noise. - A probe that stays seated firmly in the ear canal when a child is in an upright or prone position.
-(Disposable foam tips that compress and conform to the ear canal are typically easier for lay screeners to use than plastic covers that have to be matched more precisely to individual ear canal size.)

-Easy-to-understand displays that convey screening results and prompt screeners on what to do if the screening is not proceeding.
+(Disposable foam tips that compress and conform to the ear canal are typically easier for lay screeners to use than plastic covers that have to be matched more precisely to individual ear canal size.) - Easy-to-understand displays that convey screening results and prompt screeners on what to do if the screening is not proceeding.

 Prior to buying equipment, a program's hearing screening coordinator may want to work with a local audiologist to arrange with equipment vendors to obtain several different brands of portable OAE equipment on loan for a short period of time.
 During the loan period, the audiologist and program staff can systematically try the equipment with children of different ages and vary the conditions under which the screening is conducted.
-It is extremely important to note that well-designed OAE screening equipment should allow the screening to be conducted successfully in the child's natural environment.
-Very loud sounds, such as a child crying or manipulating a very noisy toy nearby, may make it difficult/ impossible to complete the screening, but in general, the sound of children talking or laughing within the room should not interfere significantly with being able to complete the test.
+Well-designed OAE screening equipment should allow the screening to be conducted successfully in the child's natural environment.
+Very loud sounds, such as a child crying or manipulating a very noisy toy nearby, may make it difficult/impossible to complete the screening, but in general, the sound of children talking or laughing within the room should not interfere with being able to complete the screen.
 This is significant, because helping very young children to feel comfortable with the overall screening procedure is one of the most important factors in screening success.
 The process of trying out equipment in a "realworld" environment will allow programs to purchase equipment that is able to perform well under a variety of screening conditions and with a variety of children.
-A more detailed list of equipment selection criteria can be found at http:// kidshearing.org/resources/select-oae.
+A more detailed list of equipment selection criteria can be found at kidshearing.org/ resources/select-oae.

-For programs that need assistance finding funds to purchase equipment, a template that can be helpful in applying for funding can be found at http://www.kidshearing.org/GrantTemplate.
+For programs that need assistance finding funds to purchase equipment, a template that can be helpful in applying for funding can be found at kidshearing.org/ GrantTemplate.

 Establishing a screening protocol.
 An effective OAE screening protocol balances the risk of over-referring children for assessment against the need for timely referrals.
 In other words, programs will not want to refer children for further follow-up based on screener error or temporary conditions that will naturally resolve within a short period of time (such as common head colds).
-The multistep screening protocol (shown in Figure 2) is similar to the two-step protocol often used in hospital-based newborn screening programs, with the exception that a health care provider is often involved in resolving common, temporary middle ear conditions prior to referral to a pediatric audiologist.
+The multistep screening protocol (shown in Figure 2) is similar to the two-step protocol often used in hospital-based newborn screening programs-with the exception that a health care provider is often involved in resolving common, temporary middle ear conditions prior to referral to a pediatric audiologist.